fsmoothy/fsmoothy/README.md

 ### Make transition

-To make a transition, we need to call the `transition` method of the entity or use methods with the same name as the event.
+To make a transition, we need to call the `transition` method of the fsm or use methods with the same name as the event.
 State changes will persist to the database by default.

 ```typescript
 await orderItemFSM.create();